SpecFlowOSS/SpecFlowWiki/Visual-Studio-Integration.md

 * Execution
   * Execute scenarios from the context menu: _Run SpecFlow Scenarios_, _Debug SpecFlow Scenarios_
   * Debugging
+* Generic Test Runner Support (VS 2013 and Higher)
+  * You can execute tests using the following test runners: Visual Studio, ReSharper and SpecRun.
+You can execute SpecFlow scenarios on all supported unit testing platforms (e.g. NUnit, xUnit, MS-Test).
 * Other
   * Generate step definition skeletons from feature files
   * Re-generate feature files (from project node context menu and automatically on configuration change)
   * Configurable options
   * Support for ReSharper command shortcuts (when ReSharper is installed): commenting, navigation, test execution

-##Generic Test Runner Support (VS 2013 and Higher)

-From Visual Studio 2013 on, you can execute tests using the Visual Studio test runner infrastructure with the SpecFlow IDE.
-The following test runners are supported: Visual Studio, ReSharper and SpecRun.
-You can execute SpecFlow scenarios on all supported unit testing platforms (e.g. NUnit, xUnit, MS-Test), and jump from the test explorer directly to the related feature files.
+##

 ### Visual Studio Test Explorer Support